sergiojvg/test-kafka/Readme.md

 ###### Why k3s?

 Small, fast, comes packed with everything I need.

+###### Why is nothing redundant?

+HA was not a requirement.

 ###### Why Terraform?